By Swami Nikhilananda

 Gadadhar was now permitted to worship Raghuvir.
 Thus began his first

 training in meditation.
-He so gave his heart and soul to the worship that
+He so gave his heart and soul to the worship

 the stone image very soon appeared to him as the living Lord of the

 Universe.
-His tendency to lose himself in contemplation was first noticed at this
+His tendency to lose himself in contemplation was first

 time.
 Behind his boyish light-heartedness was seen a deepening of his